SonaHJ/OTSAction/README.md

 Specify the below inputs in the Key=Value format.
     Ex: variables=sampleVariable|tags=sampleTag

-Note that separator between the key-value pairs is '|' character.
+**Note that separator between the key-value pairs is '|' character.**

-## Supported Multiplevalue inputs
+## Supported multipleValues inputs

 ### `variables`

 Optional.
 Variables corresponding to the test.
-The format is key1=value1;key2=value2
+The format is variables=sampleVariable

 ### `tags`
 Optional.
 Variables corresponding to the test.
-The format is key1=value1;key2=value2
+The format is tags=sampleTag